heyLu/mu/README.md

     cardinality many attributes and a few other things is not implemented yet.)

+## Contributing

+Thanks for your interest!
+Please take the following things into consideration:

+- all contributors are expected to follow our [Code of Conduct]
+- some areas for improvements:
+    - compatibility with Datomic's API
+    - documentation and examples
+    - performance

+`mu` is currently distributed under the [`MIT` license](./LICENSE).
+By contributing to it you agree to license your contribution under the same license.

 ## Thanks

 First and foremost, a very big thank you to Rich Hickey and everyone who